-It gives me great pleasure to welcome you to our website which will provide you with up to date information about the Association, regeneration, community events, future initiatives and housing development.
+It gives me great pleasure to welcome you to our website which will provide you with up to date information about the Association, regeneration, community events, future initiatives and housing development plans from 2019 onwards.

 If you are a tenant of Cassiltoun Housing Association and worried about the changes being introduced by welfare reform, contact our office and arrange to speak to a member of staff who will be happy to help.

 The Association completed our fifth Tenants Charter Return in May 2018.
 The Scottish Housing Regulator issued Cassiltoun Housing Association's Landlord Report on the 31st August 2018.
 As we anticipated, the report demonstrates a strong performance when compared to the Scottish average performance, based on the previous four years performance and by the continuous improvements being made.
 The Association's rent levels benchmark very well and remain comparable with many local and neighbouring housing associations.
 For more information visit the Scottish Housing Regulator website at www.scottishhousingregulator.gov.uk or to view the report visit our download section.